yuyijiong/parallel-decoding-in-one-sequence/readme.md

 ![method](./method.png)

-## Run experiment
+## Run Decoding

-The experiment will run the same dataset with normal decoding and our parallel decoding method respectively, and compare the output and decoding speed of them.
+The experiment will run the same dataset with normal decoding and our parallel decoding method respectively, and record the output and decoding speed of them.
-The results will be saved in the `results` folder.
+The results will be saved in the `results/{MODEL_NAME}` folder.

 ### Use Normal attention implementation